skatejs/ssr/README.md

 There's other implementations out there such as [Domino](https://github.com/fgnass/domino) and [JSDOM](https://github.com/tmpvar/jsdom).
 They don't yet have support for custom elements or shadow DOM, but if they did, then you would use this library in the same way, just without requiring `@skatejs/ssr/register`.
 With some implementations that don't yet support web components, requiring `@skatejs/ssr/register` may work, but your mileage may vary.
 Currently only Undom is officially supported.

-## Why

-- Lightweight rehydration of shadow content.
-- Web crawlers can index both light and shadow DOM.
-- Selectors work through shadow roots (possible Selenium integration), though they won't be the same on the server as on the client.

 ## The future

 The definition of success for this library is if it can be made mostly redundant.
 Things like a DOM implementation in Node (JSDOM / UnDOM, etc) are still necessary.
 The static-site generation will probably still be a thing.
 However, we hope that the serialisation and rehydration of Shadow DOM can be spec'd - in some way - and a standardised API for doing so makes it's way to the platform.